airalab/robonomics-smarthome/zigbee2MQTT.md

 ```
 ## Pairing device

 Then you need to pair your sensor.
-For that just long press the pover button untill it start to blink (zigbee2MQTT must be launched).
+For that just long press the power button until it starts to blink (zigbee2MQTT must be launched).
 After sensor connects you will see the message like:
 ```
 Zigbee2MQTT:info  2019-11-09T12:19:56: Successfully interviewed '0x00158d0001dc126a', device has successfully been paired
 ```